 During winters, we often forget to drink water; something that dehydrates the skin and hair, causing more dandruff.
-The average consumption limit is set at 5 litres a water a day, but you can make do with 4 litres if it’s getting too cold!
+The average consumption limit is set at 5 liters a water a day, but you can make do with 4 liters if it’s getting too cold!

 3. Avoid direct heat